All Episodes

 Gregory.

-The president wouldn't sign it, Biden.
+The president wouldn't sign it.

 I didn't say that.

-We don't think it's the way to go, but if we have to sign it, with that in it, if it's the only way we can get it, we'll do it.
+We don't think it's the way to go, but if we have to sign it with that in it, if it's the only way we can get it, we'll do it.

 In other words, they just want to pass it off to Congress.

-The downsizing of the U.S. consumer, money magazine, old, colon.
+The downsizing of the U.S. consumer, Money Magazine, old colon.

 That's you, the American consumer.

-Savings and loan crisis, the bursting of a tech bubble, even 9-11.
+Name any calamity in recent memory, savings and loan crisis, the bursting of a tech bubble, even 9-11.

-Every time you, the consumer came to the rescue by opening your wallet and going shopping.
+Every time you, the consumer, came to the rescue by opening your wallet and going shopping, which is what the U.S. economy is.

 The American people engaging in commerce.

-By the way, rising stock prices, not today.
+Rising stock prices, falling tax rates, by the way, rising stock prices, not today.

 But that's gone.